This article was updated on 3/8/2023 for clarity and freshness.

 In a rush?
 Here’s the short answer.

 The best side dishes to serve with brisket are pickled red cabbage, corn and avocado salad, cowboy beans, and watermelon salad.
-You can also try Caprese potato skins, cornbread muffins, kimchi pasta, or chili lime pineapple.
-Cheddar polenta is great for something cheap and cheerful.
+You can also try Caprese potato skins, cornbread muffins, jalapeño popper mac and cheese, or chili lime pineapple.
+Cheddar polenta is a great budget option.

 Honey jalapeno cornbread muffins